 The prevalence of asthma and allergic conditions is increasing worldwide (1) and has coincided with the rapid and ongoing increase in the population residing in urban areas (2).
 Urban areas are characterized by a network of non-natural built-up infrastructures (i.e. grey spaces) with limited green or natural environments (3).
 The higher prevalence of asthma and allergic conditions in urban areas compared to the rural areas suggests that urban-related environmental factors may contribute to the pathogenesis of these conditions (4).
 Previous efforts to evaluate such contributions have mainly focused on a single factor (while adjusting for other exposures), either in indoor or in outdoor environment.

 In general, there is a plethora of evidence to suggest both positive and negative associations with various indoor and outdoor factors and respiratory health outcomes.
 Some environmental factors are of particular interest, demonstrating strong associations with respiratory outcomes (5).
-For instance, growing up in farms and thereby higher associated exposure including contact to farm animals, animal feed or unprocessed cow’s milk have shown to protect children from asthma, hay fever and allergic sensitization (6).
-These associations have been explained by the ‘hygiene hypothesis’ (7); an early, more intense contact to microbial agents might modulate and program the developing immune system towards a non-allergic response (8,9).
+For instance, growing up on a farm and thereby higher associated exposure including contact to farm animals, animal feed or unprocessed cow’s milk have shown to protect children from asthma, hay fever and allergic sensitization (6).
+These associations have been explained by the ‘hygiene hypothesis’ (7); an early, more intense contact to microbial agents might modulate and program the developing of immune system towards a non-allergic response (8,9).
 Still, less is known regarding ‘beneficial’ exposure conditions in urban areas.
 Nevertheless, previous literature in populations from affluent countries suggests the existence of an inverse association between number of siblings and reported prevalence of allergy-prone diseases, such as hay fever in later childhood, possibly due to increased exposure to infections early in life as well as shedding and sharing microbial exposures through more frequent contact (10,11).
 Further, a recent study among adults observed that a higher proxy for biodiversity in inner city environments, represented by early childhood exposure to pets, day care, bedroom sharing and older siblings was related to less allergic sensitization (12).
 Moreover, early exposure to pets, in particular dogs has been repeatedly suggested to be associated with a reduced risk of (non-atopic) asthma outcomes (13), although overall, associations are not very consistent (14,15).
 In contrast, associations were rather consistent for exposure to moisture and mould damage at home in relation to increased risk for asthma and respiratory conditions among children worldwide (16–20).
 Harmful effects of early secondhand tobacco smoke (SHS) exposure in relation to these outcomes have also been documented in a number of studies among children (21–23).

 In terms of the outdoor environment, it has been speculated that urbanization leads to a loss of beneficial natural environments which may promote a weakened tolerance against harmful allergens ubiquitous in natural surroundings among children growing up in cities (24) as compared to bringing up in rural environments (6,25).
 Moreover, urban environments are known to vary in their ‘grey’ surfaces, which comprise industrial, transport and urban-fabric characteristics, often accompanied by an increased exposure to traffic-related air pollution (26,27).
 Finally, urban settings are also highly dependent on their surrounding climate and geographical characteristics (26–28).